binod0422/binod0422/README.md

-👋 Hi, I’m Binod Acharya, a Junior Full Stack Java Developer based in Columbus, Ohio 🏙️🌳, passionate about coding and exploring new technologies! 🚀

 👀 I’m interested in all things tech and coding, from crafting elegant web applications to diving into the intricacies of Java and JavaScript, and staying up-to-date with industry trends.